 One stakeholder asked whether the questionnaire was necessary as a separate activity if all relevant data were collected in the program audit (or other existing program process).
 CPUC staff noted that, for some project sizes, data could be collected by the implementer during regular program activities, and for very small projects, the questions should be part of program design.

-The T2WG proposal is that the customer or implementer would administer the questionnaire for the very low and low levels (i.e., projects less than $25,000) and that the IOU (e.g., account representative) would administer the questionnaire for the medium tier level (i.e., projects between $25,000 and $100,000).
+The T2WG proposal is that the customer or implementer would administer the questionnaire for the very low and low levels (i.e., projects less than $25,000) and that the IOU (e.g., account representative, IOU technical reviewer, or other IOU representative) would administer the questionnaire for the medium tier level (i.e., projects between $25,000 and $100,000).

 Customer Affidavit